Ada40/fractal-harmonic-code/COMMERCIAL_LICENSE.md

 **Individual hobbyists and experimenters** exploring these ideas for personal knowledge and non-commercial projects.

-**Open-source developers** creating free, non-commercial tools and implementations that properly attribute Adam Lehatchett.
+**Open-source developers** creating free, non-commercial tools and implementations that properly attribute Adam Lee Hatchett.

 ## Contact Information